ValleysEnduro/Dev2/README.md

 ## Western Bike Events Event Management Web App
-Capstone event management application built using Django framework.
+Capstone event management application using Django.

 ### Warning
 Ensure you follow all laws and codes of practice in your country when processing personal and sensitive data if you decide to use this repo in your project.
 Security should be your top priority.
 I am not responsible if you have a breach.
 Finally, the Django admin takes getitng use to, its brilliant at what it does but don't expect a pretty interface.